OnInitiative-com/BigCommercePinterestFeedGenerator/Readme.md

 BigCommerce store data.

-In doing this, our goal is to present small-business owners with no IT background a more affordable yet transparent way for automating the tedious task of export BigCommerce catalog data to their Pinterest business profile.
+In doing this, our goal is to present small-business owners with no IT background a more affordable yet transparent way for automating the tedious task of exporting BigCommerce catalog data to their Pinterest business profile.
 Our gain is to provide customer support at inexpensive rates compared to current market rates.
 Your gain is to know how we do it, so you can be independent of depraving monthly-charges with no reason for them to be.